 One of the key objectives of the program is to instill a commitment to lifelong learning.
 Since the medical field is constantly changing and evolving, an emphasis is placed on the development of self-directed learning skills.
 In addition to supporting the development of self-directed learning techniques, faculty serves as both academic advisors and facilitators.

 With the responsibilities of paramedics increasing, it is no longer acceptable to simply accumulate a set amount of knowledge and skills.
 Today’s students must be inquisitive and dedicated to continuously expanding their expertise and abilities.

 The Primary Care Paramedic (PCP) program is 44 weeks in length which includes 6 months of classroom/simulation training, as well as 4 months of clinical and practicum training.
-Tuition for the program is approximately $16,500 which includes cost of books and uniforms as well training and resources for obtaining class 4 driver’s license.
+The total cost of the PCP program is approximately $18,500 which includes cost of books and uniforms as well training and resources for obtaining class 4 driver’s license.

 To apply as a general applicant to the Medavie HealthEd PCP program, a candidate must meet the following prerequisites:

 - Must be at least 19 years of age within the first six months of the program.